 WHAT’S THE POINT?

-Ok this might seem obvious but hear us out.
+This might seem obvious but hear us out.
 Interviews are largely considered an opportunity for an employer to determine whether you’re a good fit for a role.
 BUT that’s only half the equation.
 It’s also the prospective employee’s opportunity to determine if it’s a good fit as well.
-Obviously in order for the opportunity to become a reality, the employer has the ball in their court.
+Obviously, in order for the opportunity to become a reality, the employer has the ball in their court.
 But it’s just as important that you do the same.
 You should optimize this time to get answers to your questions in order to get an idea of whether you’d like to pursue the opportunity (or would feel comfortable doing so) if an offer is extended.

 WHAT TO EXPECT: